-The Multi-Manager Emerging Markets Equity Fund outperformed during the quarter with a return of 7.46%, compared with the MSCI Emerging Markets Index return of 5.77%.
-Stock selection was strong across the asset class, most notably in India and the Pacific.
-Stock selection in select frontier markets also was positive.
-From a sector perspective, the Fund delivered strong results in the consumer and technology areas.
+The Multi-Manager Emerging Markets Equity Fund outperformed during the quarter, with a return of 2.91% compared with the benchmark return of 1.83%.
+Stock selection was strong in multiple areas, particularly in Latin America and India.
+The Fund underperformed in the Middle East and Pacific region.
+From a sector perspective, the Fund performed particularly well within the financial area.

 If you're a long-term investor looking to diversify your investments by pursuing the growth potential of emerging and frontier market equities, then this Fund may be right for you.
 It is intended for investors who are aware that foreign markets may involve additional risks, such as social and political instability, reduced market liquidity and currency volatility.

 Investing in emerging markets entails extra risk.
 The securities markets of emerging countries are less liquid, more volatility, and less regulated than the markets of more developed countries.
 This risk is magnified in frontier countries since they generally have smaller economies or less developed capital markets than traditional emerging markets.

 - Invest at least 80% of net assets in equity securities of emerging and frontier markets — emerging and frontier markets are defined as markets in MSCI Emerging Markets Index and MSCI Frontier Markets Index.

 - Select complementary managers from a broad universe of investment managers.